brotkrueml/typo3-feed-generator/Documentation/Developer/Index.rst

    item is only available in an Atom feed and not in an RSS feed.

 .. tip::
-   Have a look into the :ref:`api` chapter to see this different interfaces and classes.
+   Have a look into the :ref:`api` chapter to see the different interfaces and classes.